zhengjunyao-work/arc24/docs/modeling/Iteration_03_fine-tune_on_arc.md

 - [ ] What if I first fine-tune with augmentation and then without augmentation
 - [ ] Maybe not preserving the original color space creates a more challenging train dataset that results on better generalization.
 - [ ] Improve evaluation notebook
-  - [ ] Free gpu memory after run
+  - [x] Free gpu memory after run
+  - [x] Wait for free gpu
   - [ ] Better configuration
-  - [ ] Verify that training and evaluation is the same
+  - [x] Verify that training and evaluation is the same.
+They are the exact same prompt.
   - [ ] Should I refactor the way to create train and validation samples?
 - [ ] Is there a relation between train loss and accuracy?
+- [ ] Make a submission with a fine-tuned model, to do this I should create a new notebook.
+  - [ ] How to handle code and data in Kaggle